-This was followed by 55 cases of food poisoning and 35 cases of accidental poisoning cases.
-The number of food poisoning cases showed a decreasing trend with 38, 16 and 1 case of food poisoning cases reported in the year 2015, 2016 and 2017 respectively.
+About 55 cases of food poisoning and 35 cases of accidental poisoning were recorded in the study period.
+The number of food poisoning cases showed a decreasing trend with 38, 16 and 1 cases in the year 2015, 2016 and 2017 respectively.
 Paralysis of both limbs of the patients were present in 18 food poisoning cases reported in 2015.
-Out of this 8 cases under the food poisoning category were suspicious about consumption of argemonium oil and HPTLC analysis of urine sample of the patients revealed the presence of sanguinarine in 3 suspected cases.
-About 38.18% of the food poisoning cases showed reduction in the plasma cholinesterase activity and 65.45% showed reduced RBC cholinesterase acidity.
-Therefore, organophosphorus poisoning might be account for a significant number of food poisoning cases.
+Among these, 8 were suspected cases of argemonium oil consumption and HPTLC analysis of urine sample of the patients revealed the presence of sanguinarine in 3 cases.
+About 38.18% of the food poisoning cases showed reduction in the plasma cholinesterase activity and 65.45% showed reduced RBC cholinesterase activity.
+Therefore, organophosphorus poisoning might be accounted for a significant number of food poisoning cases.
 Fourteen cases were found in the category of abuse of toxic substances.
 Four of them were with Bhang, a locally available cannabinoid substance and one case with local made alcohol.
 3 patients showed reduced plasma/RBC cholinesterase activity indicating the possibility of organophosphorus poisoning.

-About 28 cases were reported with poisoning in occupational circumstances.
+Twenty eight cases were reported with poisoning in occupational circumstances.
 All of these were acute poisoning cases, out of which 16 cases were from inhalation of toxicant and 11 cases were of oral poisoning.
-8 of them were unconscious at the time of admission, 13 patients were in semi-conscious condition and 7 were conscious.
-Seven cases of occupational poisoning cases were at severe condition at the time of admission, 15 cases were moderately severe, 4 minor severities and 2 cases were not severe at all.
-21 cases of them had reduced plasma cholinesterase activity and 15 cases had reduced RBC cholinesterase activity when compared to the corresponding in-house generated reference ranges.
-Therefore, organophosphorus poisoning might be the toxic agent in most of the poisoning cases happened in occupational settings.
-Also, for some of the cases the toxicant was identified as Phorate, Acephate, Dimethoate and Monocrotophos which are known organophosphorus chemicals.

-The poisoning cases were classified according to the occupation of the patients.
-Fig. shows the trend of poisoning with respect to the occupation of patients reported with poisoning.
-In all 3 years’ house wives constituted highest number of poisoning cases (21.2%).
-This was followed by labourers (11.2%), agricultural workers (11.0%) and industrial workers (7.7%).
-The number of industrial workers exposed to poison was 19, 29 and 56 in the years 2015, 2016 and 2017 respectively.
-Except this the trend was similar in all the 3 yeas of the study.
+At least 21 of them had reduced plasma cholinesterase activity and 15 cases had reduced RBC cholinesterase activity indicative of organophosphorus poisoning in occupational settings.
+Fig. 3C shows the trend of poisoning with respect to the occupation of patients.
+In all the 3 years’ house wives constituted the highest number of poisoning cases (21.2%), followed by laborers (11.2%), agricultural workers (11.0%) and industrial workers (7.7%).
+The number of industrial workers exposed to poison at workplace was 19, 29 and 56 in the years 2015, 2016 and 2017 respectively.
+Except this, the trend was similar in all 3 years of the study.

 Discussion